kr8gz/EggHunt/README.md

 ### Removing eggs
 To remove eggs by breaking them, the [`egghunt.remove`](#permissions) permission is required.
-However, the mod **cannot** prevent eggs from being broken by other means, such as using water or TNT.
-(Note: this may be changed in the future.)
-For now, it is recommended to set the gamemode of players who are finding eggs to adventure mode, or to install a separate world protection mod.
+The mod will prevent eggs from being broken by any other means, such as using water or TNT.
+(Note that this might cause client desynchronization issues, which can however be fixed by relogging.)

 ![Egg removing example](gallery/removing.png)